nens/sensordata-demo/README.md

 *Reinout using this section for some what-am-I-working-on comments and some initial impressions.
 This is not intended to be permanent.*

 For the moment, I'm aiming at the "sensorthings" standard as there's a good open source server for it, [Frauenhofer's FROST](https://fraunhoferiosb.github.io/FROST-Server/).

 The open source project suggested in the project documentation for the "connected systems" standard is a github branch of an existing project that last saw work two years ago.
+But... there is an up-to-date version specifically for connected systems at https://github.com/52North/connected-systems-pygeoapi .

 Likewise, the sensorthings standard had quite some useful documentation on how to use it and how the data is structured.
 The connected systems documentation seemed to be a collection of urls meant to check the conformability to the spec, but not the actual spec.
 I probably haven't.